galadril/Domoticz-AWTRIX3-Plugin/README.md

 -   **Send Notifications**: Push messages and icons to the clock via the `/api/notify` endpoint.
 -   **Custom Apps**: Create or update app-specific messages using `/api/custom`.
--   **Adjust Brightness**: Dynamically control brightness through Domoticz.
 -   **Toggle Power**: Easily turn the clock on or off.
--   **Manage Effects**: Set animations like Rainbow, Fire, or Stars with a single click.

 ## Getting Started